 --DuseSynapseXML command line argument to bootstrap it with the configurations in this file.

-To save the configurations from the registry to the bootstrap file, navigate to the source view in the Management Console, copy the configurations, and paste them into
+To save the configurations from the registry to the bootstrap file, navigate to the Apache Synapse configuration in the Management Console and click Save.

 Storing Dynamic Configurations

 WSO2 Enterprise Service Bus configuration allows you to refer to various configuration elements using a registry key that uniquely identifies a resource in the registry.
 For example, you can store a sequence in the registry and then refer to it from the ESB using the registry key.
 If your registry resource path is

 These resources are loaded only when they are requested by the message processing (when a request comes).
 After the resource is loaded it will be cached locally into the memory by the WSO2 Enterprise Service Bus.
 Subsequent requests will use this cached resource.
 Users can specify a caching duration for these resources using the

 When the cache duration expires, WSO2 Enterprise Service Bus fetches these resources again from the registry.

 The advantage of this approach is that users can change the sequences without restarting the WSO2 Enterprise Service Bus.
 If the WSO2 Enterprise Service Bus is clustered using a single registry, the user has to update only at one place.